SovereignCloudStack/openstack-health-monitor/docs/Debian12-Install.md

 openstack server list
 ```

 You can use the same project as you use for your driver VM (and possibly other workloads).
 The openstack-health-monitor is carefully designed to not clean up anything that it has not created.
-There is however some trickiness, as not all resources have names (floating IPs for example do not) and sometimes names need to be assigned after creation of a ressource (volumes of diskless flavors), so in case there are API errors, some heuristics is used to identify resources which may not be safe under all circumstances.
-So ideally, you have an extra project created just for the health-monitor and configure the credentials for it here, so you can not possibly hit any wrong ressource in the script's extensive efforts to clean up in error cases.
+There is however some trickiness, as not all resources have names (floating IPs for example do not) and sometimes names need to be assigned after creation of a resource (volumes of diskless flavors), so in case there are API errors, some heuristics is used to identify resources which may not be safe under all circumstances.
+So ideally, you have an extra project created just for the health-monitor and configure the credentials for it here, so you can not possibly hit any wrong resource in the script's extensive efforts to clean up in error cases.

 ### Custom CA